1944 Montreal RAF Liberator VI crash: Aircraft

-Between 1941 and 1945, Montreal's Dorval airport was where 9,000 aircraft were gathered from manufacturers all over North America prior to being transferred by RAF Ferry Command overseas.
-This Liberator B Mark VI, designated EW-148, had come from its factory in Michigan.
+Between 1941 and 1945, over 9,000 aircraft from manufacturers all over North America passed through Montreal's Dorval airport where they were delivered by RAF Ferry Command across the Atlantic.
+This Consolidated Liberator B Mark VI, with RAF serial number EW148, had arrived from the Willow Run factory in Michigan, for delivery to RAF units in India.
+After leaving Dorval, the usual route in such cases was across the South Atlantic via Gander in Newfoundland, the Azores, Rabat in French Morocco, Libya, Palestine, Iraq, and Drigh Road in Karachi.

 Crash

 Just after takeoff at 10:24 AM, the crew reported problems.
 The plane cleared Mount Royal but started to lose altitude over downtown Montreal.
 It passed in front of the Sun Life Building and narrowly missed the tower of Windsor Station and the chimney of the Dow Brewery.
 At 10:30, it struck residential buildings near the corner of Shannon Street and Ottawa Street.
 There was an explosion, and fire immediately broke out, spread by the 9,000 litres of fuel.
 Firefighters took hours to contain the blaze.
 In all, 10 to 15 homes were destroyed in the crash and subsequent fire.

 Victims

 The flight crew all perished in the crash: